 - Will the BSC’s lighting and noise allow staff to work comfortably in it for several hours?

-- How will you train your staff on proper technique and safety precautions?
+- How will you train your staff on proper techniques and safety precautions?